cristovaoiglesias/SBM/README.md

 ```

-### To execute code related to the steps of task 2 run the following file:
+### To execute code related to the steps of task 2, run the following file:

 ```
 julia SBM_building_BNN.jl
 ```

-### To reproduce the figures and table presented in the paper run the following files:
+### To reproduce the figures and table presented in the paper, run the following files:

 All the codes files below are in the [result_analysis folder](https://github.com/cristovaoiglesias/SBM/tree/main/empirical_tests/results_analysis)